 The reports shall be free of grammatical errors, be organized and presentable.

 The reports shall be substantive and highlight pertinent matters on the committee(s), explaining how they affect Cal State LA students.

+The VPAG will compile the pertinent information from the committee reports in order to draft their own summarized committee report.

+The VPAG Committee Report shall be done on a monthly basis.

+The VPAG’s Committee Report shall be posted on the ASI website no longer than 48 hours after being presented for transparency to the Cal State LA Student Body, as long as the following requirements are met:

+The reports shall be credible and factual

+The reports shall be free of grammatical errors, be organized and presentable.

+The reports shall be substantive and highlight pertinent matters on the committee(s), explaining how they affect Cal State LA students.

 Committee reports hold accountability to all SGC members.

-If ASI Board members or ASI Academic Senators do not turn in a report, there will be a deduction of their GIA.
+If an ASI member fails to submit a committee their report, the VPAG will contact the member and their appropriate Direct Report.

 If Student-at-Large committee members do not turn in a committee report, they will not qualify for incentives for that respective meeting.

 Section 2 – Committee Verification Forms for Students-at-Large Committee Members, Commissioners, and Associate Justices

 Committee Verification forms shall be used to verify committee attendance for Students-at-Large Committee Members, Commissioners, and Associate Justices.
-Incentives shall be based on the verification forms information, in addition to any submitted committee reports.
+Incentives shall be based on the verification forms information, in addition to any submitted committee reports and or minutes.

 Committee Verification forms shall be given to the committee chair for signature at the final committee meeting of the semester and shall be turned in to the VPAG as soon as possible for incentive processing.

-The lowering and/or removal of committee incentives must have a 2/3 approval from SGC.
+The lowering and/or increase of committee incentives must have a 2/3 approval from SGC.

 ARTICLE V CLASSIFICATIONS OF STUDENT PARTICIPATION